 The Church recognizes that each faith journey is unique and that God meets us where we are, not the other way around.
 Scripture tells us, and our lives confirm, that God encounters us through ordinary people and events.
 These encounters draw us to something deeper … and that something is relationship with the Holy One.

 If you find yourself contemplating what relationship with God, and the church, means in your life we invite you to explore those questions with us.
-All of the modes listed below begin with a time of inquiry and questioning with the Director of Liturgy & Adult Faith Formation, Cindy Nedved (firstname.lastname@example.org or 612-869-2426, ext 112)
+All of the modes listed below begin with a time of inquiry and questioning with the Director of Faith Formation, Susie Osacho (firstname.lastname@example.org or 612-869-2426, ext 120)

 A period of study and prayer (of no specified length) is designed for those new to the Christian faith and are brought into the Church through the sacrament of baptism.
 This journey is known as the Rite of Christian Initiation of Adults (RCIA).